-FHA Streamline refinances can be a great option for homeowners with FHA loans looking to lower their monthly payments and potentially avoid a repeat of the FHA appraisal process.
-Depending on the circumstances surrounding your refinancing, you can choose between a credit-qualifying – meaning the lender checks your credit score and debt-to-income ratio (DTI) – or a non-credit-qualifying streamline for your FHA loan.
+FHA Streamline refinances can be a great option for homeowners with Federal Housing Administration (FHA) loans looking to lower their monthly payments and avoid a repeat of the FHA appraisal process.
+Depending on the circumstances surrounding your refinancing, you can choose between a credit-qualifying – meaning the lender checks your credit score and debt-to-income (DTI) ratio – or a non-credit-qualifying streamline for your FHA loan.

 5. VA Streamline Refinance

-A VA Streamline Refinance (also referred to as VA IRRRL) is an option available to military veterans and active service members with VA loans.
+A VA Streamline Refinance (also referred to as VA IRRRL) is an option available to military veterans and active service members with Department of Veterans Affairs (VA) loans.

-This type of streamline refinance allows VA loan borrowers to potentially lower their monthly payments and interest rates, pay a lower VA funding fee or shift from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
-If you’re a veteran, service member or surviving spouse of a veteran, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender in order to officially qualify.
+This type of streamline refinance allows VA loan borrowers to potentially lower their monthly payments and interest rates, shorten or lengthen their term or shift from an adjustable-rate mortgage (ARM) to a fixed-rate mortgage.
+They also pay a lower VA funding fee.
+If you’re a veteran, service member or surviving spouse of a veteran with a VA loan, you can likely get a VA IRRRL – you’ll just need to provide proof of residence to your lender in order to officially qualify.

 6. USDA Streamline Refinance

-A USDA Streamline Refinance allows borrowers of United States Department of Agriculture (USDA) loans with little equity in their homes to potentially lower their interest rate and change their loan term while avoiding the need for additional appraisals or inspections on their property.
+A USDA Streamline Refinance allows borrowers of United States Department of Agriculture (USDA) loans with little equity in their homes to potentially lower their interest rate and change their loan term while avoiding the need for additional home appraisals or inspections on their property.